 Listed properties demand periodic re-assessments due to the legal obligations of ownership – you need some specialist insurance advice.

-Pool Re rules mean UK terrorism cover for domestic property in trust must be purchased separately, as for a commercial business – don’t fall foul of this, we have the solution.
+Pool Re rules mean UK terrorism cover for domestic property held in trust must be purchased separately, as for a commercial business – don’t fall foul of this, we have the solution.

 If your client has art on a yacht or wine collections moving between properties, you need joined-up protection and all the right customs declarations in place.
 Could there be gaps in cover where marine insurers don’t fully understand the art risk; and art insurers are not comfortable with significant values of art afloat?